-First-year students may select a roommate by either participating in CHARMS (Campus Housing Roommate Matching System) or being matched by Residential Living, based on responses you give to the Living Preference Questionnaire.
+First-year students may select a roommate by either participating in CHARMS (Campus Housing Roommate Matching System) or being matched by Residential Living, based on the compatibility of your Living Preference Questionnaire to another student.

-All students who will live on campus are required to complete a Living Preference Questionnaire within their Housing Application, located in the 18-19 Housing Application, in Hoya Housing.
-This questionnaire will be used either by CHARMS' participants or by the Office of Residential Living to match roommates.
+All students who live on campus are required to complete a Living Preference Questionnaire, located within the Housing Application, in Hoya Housing.
+This questionnaire will be used either by CHARMS’ participants or by the Office of Residential Living to match roommates.

-Students who wish to participate in CHARMS will have between June 12 - June 29, 2018 to match yourself with another student.
+Students who wish to participate in CHARMS will have two weeks in June to match yourself with another student.
 After that date, the Office of Residential Living will make roommate pairings based on your answers to the questions on the Living Preference Questionnaire.

 All room assignments will be made by the Office of Residential Living.
 You will be notified of your room assignment in early August.